sindre0830/Interactive-Compiler-Haskell/README.md

 ### Notes

+DISCLAIMER: I realized too late that what I've implemented isn't a stack, but rather two queues.
+This was a mistake given how easier it would have been with a single stack.
+I don't have time to rewrite everything now, but know that the stack in my program refers to the queue. (same functionality in the end, just not the prettiest)

 - I have written my program in bprog2 style
 - I use sum types to build my stack type.
 - I use State monad to handle the executer and functors.